docker-archive/dcus-hol-2017/docker-enterprise/README.md

 ### <a name="task2.1"></a>Task 2.1: Okay, Let's Deploy!

-1. Log in to your UCP GUI and go to Resources / Stacks & Applilcations / Deploy.
+1. Log in to your UCP GUI and go to Resources / Stacks & Applications / Deploy.
 Paste the above compose file text into the box under Application Definition.
 In the Application Name box write `pets`.
 Click the Create button.

 ![](images/deploy.png)